CSharp-Pills-15mg/Lock-vs-Monitor/doc/article/README.md

 But, what is under the hood of this `lock` statement?
 Is there something that is worth mentioning?
 Microsoft's documentation says that the `Monitor` class is actually used to obtain and release the lock.
 Is that true?

-This C# Pill is aims to answer the following question:
+This C# Pill is aiming to answer the following question:

 **Question**